 Power BI will retrieve your Microsoft Dynamics NAV data and create a ready-to-use dashboard and report for you.

-The content pack includes data from the following tables (case sensitive):
+The dashboard and reports contain data from the following tables (case sensitive):

 To import your Microsoft Dynamics NAV data into Power BI, you need to have permissions to the sales and finance data tables where data is retrieved from (listed above).
 The tables are also required to have some data, empty tables will currently fail to import.

-The Power BI Microsoft Dynamics NAV content pack uses Microsoft Dynamics NAV's web services to retrieve your data.
+Power BI uses Microsoft Dynamics NAV's web services to retrieve your data.
 If you have a lot of data in your Microsoft Dynamics NAV instance, a suggestion to minimize the impact on your web service usage is to change the refresh frequency depending on your needs.
-Another suggestion is to have one admin create the content pack and share it instead of having every admin create their own.
+Another suggestion is to have one admin create the app and share it instead of having every admin create their own.

 "Parameter validation failed, please make sure all parameters are valid"

 If you see this error after typing your Microsoft Dynamics NAV URL.
 Make sure the following requirements are satisfied: